SinyoungPark2681/SinyoungPark2681.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, This is Sinyoung!"
+title: "Hi, this is Sinyoung!"
 author_profile: true
 redirect_from:
   - /about/